 There’s no love lost between the two predators.
 It’s a venison thing.
 Lions don’t appreciate the competition and will kill leopards every chance they get.
 Three meters from the lions on the causeway a crocodile quietly drinks in the scene.

 Surrounded by a semi-circle of reeds, the male settles down on a flat granite rock, radiating feline confidence and independence.
 The female is determined to crack his resistance.
 She stalks him openly, this magnificent wild cat, using her amber eyes as much as her deep throaty growls to ensnare him.
 And he is bewitched.
 You can tell by the way he stops preening and sniffs her.

 Is there anything more libidinous than the wilderness?
-The overgrown luxuriance of the riverine forest only enhances the tension as the Camp Pan male pins Vomba down with a massive paw and assumes the position.
+The overgrown luxuriance of the riverine forest only enhances the tension as the male pins her down with a massive paw and assumes the position.
 Her hunger for him is finally reciprocated.
 We sit entranced at the seductive beauty of the beasts.
 This the first time I’ve seen leopards mate.
 And within a few metres of their arch enemies – the lions – nog.

 Such an experience borders on a religious awakening.
 And when, a little later on the drive, we escape certain death via a charging elephant, my faith is sealed.
 Our ranger called it a mock charge, but by whose rules?
 Once humans lived in caves and had to outsmart predators.
 Now, many species need to outsmart humans to survive.

 Spending time in the bushveld is part of being South African.
 It harks back to the days of our sunburnt forefathers in vellies, hacking their way through buffalo thorn, hunting lion, skinning kudu and dispatching puff adders.